If 60% of the Nigerian population can ask for only 30% level of

 Pandeli Majko, Prime Minister of Albania, 30 years of age

-If these young people can lead their countries, it means young people are still capable and should be given space to contribute in nation building.
+people are still capable and should be given space to contribute in nation

 The Nigerian constitution has limited youth participation in governance, where it says a person must be 30 years of age before he/she can become a cabinet minister or member of federal House of Representatives, which means 71% of young people in the country cannot become a cabinet minister even if they are qualified by virtue of experience and qualification.
 The same constitution says, no young person (as defined in Nigerian youth policy) can become senator or a governor or president.
 Therefore, the constitution should be reviewed to accommodate more space for young people.